omranjamal/link-ish/README.md

 ## Author

-Made with 🩷, but by [Omran Jamal](https://omranjamal.me)'s hate for fake links.
+Made with 🩷 & but powered by [Omran Jamal](https://omranjamal.me)'s hate for fake links.